What is fracking?

 Kevin Hollinrake believes that fracking could provide national solutions to national needs and that it will provide a much needed source of energy.
 However Kevin is clear that it should only happen if it is safe and has no significant impact on the countryside.

-Thirdly he will endeavor to make sure that the taxpayer or landowner does not have to meet the longer term cost of shale gas exploration, for site restoration and aftercare, even if the operator goes out of business.
-The DECC is already consulting with the industry about this.
+He will meet regularly with the Environment Agency, Health and Safety Executive and other agencies to ensure that public health is not put at risk.
+He will endeavour to make sure that the taxpayer or landowner does not have to meet the longer term cost of shale gas exploration, for site restoration and aftercare, even if the operator goes out of business.
+BEIS is already consulting with the industry about this.